 Neurodiversity Hiring Initiatives & Partnerships

-Partnerships can help ensure a talent pipeline for neurodiverse candidates.
+Partnerships can help ensure a talent pipeline for neurodivergent candidates.

 Many companies, from large corporations to small businesses, have developed successful neurodiversity hiring initiatives that are helping to improve their bottom lines and increase the employment rates of people with disabilities.
 Employers often form partnerships with nonprofit organizations, disability-focused groups, and state and local agencies to ensure their hiring initiatives are successful.
 For ideas on local and state organizations to partner with, see EARN’s “Resources for finding Job Candidates with Disabilities” webpage.